aelzenaar/bucephalus/README.md

 e.g. integration with services and/or editors, I will implement some form of auth.
 Otherwise, do not leave the todo functionality running when on a public server - it can be disabled by changing `enable_tasklist_web()` to return `False` in `config.py`.)

+The web service also embeds [Geogebra](https://geogebra.org/); if an article with name ending in `.ggb` is requested, the endpoint `/r/ggb/<IDENT>/<FILENAME>` is transparently embedded into the article viewer and the source link allows download of the ggb file.
+(This feature can be disabled in `config.py`.)

 ## Configuration
 Some configuration settings can be found in [config.py](app/config.py); for example, you can disable the random StackExchange q+a feature by changing `config.enable_long_fortunes()` to return `False`.